bj00rn/ferroamp_sunspec/README.md

 The general idea is to read data from Ferroamp local ExtApi and expose this data as a modbus server with a Sunspec compliant(ish) modbus model map data block to enable integration with devices that support Sunspec protocol.

-An example is the newer Nibe model S heat pumps that can integrate Sunspec compliant inverters in MyUplink.
+An example is the newer Nibe model S heat pumps that can integrate with Sunspec compliant solar inverters.

 ## Sunspec model map
 * Three phase inverter model